 It’s not just the technical expertise that employers seek, however, as soft skills are also highly sought after.
-Strong communication and interpersonal skills come out as the top most desired soft skillset, followed by problem-solving and flexibility and adaptability.
-All these soft skills lend themselves to an age where businesses need to adapt quickly to change as digital transformation continues to make the agenda across many organisations.
+Strong communication and interpersonal skills come out as the topmost desired soft skillset, followed by problem-solving and flexibility and adaptability.
+All these soft skills lend themselves to an age where businesses need to adapt quickly to change as digital transformation continues to make the agenda across many organizations.

 Salaries rising above average for skills in demand

 Employers are offering more competitive salaries for the most in-demand roles.
 Overall, salaries within the accountancy and finance profession rose by an average of a moderate 1.3% over the last year, however, those working in certain highly sought-after roles have received pay rises over and above this average.
 For example, within qualified accountancy, Business Partners and Qualified Accountants with 2-4 years’ post-qualified experience received average pay increases of 2.4% over the last year, driven by high demand for top candidates in a skills-short market, especially for those with expertise in automation.

 Some roles outside of qualified accountancy saw even higher pay increases over and above 2.5% as employers compete to hire the best.

 The top ten roles which saw the highest salary increases include:

 - Assistant Accountant